lstkz/defensive/README.md

 ## Removing security information
 By default properties `password`, `token`, `accessToken` are removed from logging.
-Additionally you set options to `{removeOutput: true}` to remove the method result.
+Additionally you can set options to `{removeOutput: true}` to remove the method result.
 Example:

 file `services/SecurityService.ts`